10 ways to win at life’s game

 Keep these points in mind and you will find it easier to improve

-We’re all great people — it’s simply a matter of harnessing that greatness and using and using it to get us from where we are now to where we want to be.
-If you don’t like the current outcome or are unhappy with the way things are in the present, switch your focus away from what happens to you to what you can do.
+- Take full responsibility - We’re all great people — it’s simply a matter of harnessing that greatness and using it to get us from where we are now to where we want to be.
+If you don’t like the current outcome or are unhappy with the way things are in the present, switch your focus away from what happens to you, to what you can do.